 Step back in time at Naples’ history museums.
 The Collier County Museum is a must-see for ancient Florida history with prehistoric visions of the coast and those who once inhabited it.
-Learn about first settlers, little-known wars in South Florida and the Seminole people.
-After the tour, head into museum’s native gardens to explore restored cottages and Seminole village.
+Learn about the Calusa, the area's early settlers, little-known wars in South Florida, and the Seminole Tribe.
+After a tour, head into museum’s native gardens to explore restored cottages and Seminole village.

-A quaint cottage at the corner of 12th Avenue South and Gulfshore Boulevard just one block from Naples Pier serves as the oldest house in Naples and home of the Naples Historical Society.
+A quaint cottage at the corner of 12th Avenue South and Gulfshore Boulevard just one block from Naples Pier that is the oldest house in Naples serves home of the Naples Historical Society.
 Built in 1895, Historic Palm Cottage is a two-story home built by one of Naples’ founding residents, Walter N. Haldeman.
-Filled with artwork and antique furniture, this is an authentic nod to Southwest Florida’s charm and a tour you won’t want to miss.
-The society also offers walking tours of the Old Naples Historic District.
+Filled with artwork and antique furniture, this is an authentic nod to Southwest Florida’s early charm.
+Don't miss the Naples Historical Society tours of the home, as well as walking tours of the surrounding Old Naples Historic District.

 Travel back in time to the early days of Florida's cattlemen at the Immokalee Pioneer Museum at Robert's Ranch.
-While in Immokalee, you might also want to enjoy an airboat ride on Lake Trafford or enjoy some dining, entertainment or gaming at the Seminole Casino.
+While in Immokalee, you might also want to enjoy an airboat ride on Lake Trafford or enjoy some dining, entertainment or gaming at the Seminole Casino Hotel.